 We also may acquire land through land purchase and option contracts.
 Purchases are generally financed through our corporate borrowings or working capital.
 Acquiring our land through option contracts, when available, allows us to control the timing and volume of lot and land purchases from the third parties who own or buy properties on which we plan to build homes.
 We typically enter into option contracts to purchase finished lots at pre-determined prices during a specified period of time from these third parties, usually structured to approximate our projected absorption rate at the time the contract is negotiated.
 These contracts are generally non-recourse and typically require the payment of non-refundable deposits of 5% to 15% of the sales price.
-We believe the use of options limits the market risks associated with land ownership by allowing us to re-negotiate option terms or terminate options in the event of declines in land value and/or market downturns.
-The recent availability of such option lots has been drastically reduced.
-If market conditions were to change, we might attempt to re-negotiate the option or purchase contracts to achieve terms more consistent with market re-negotiations.
+We believe the use of options limits the market risks associated with land ownership by allowing us to re-negotiate option lots has been drastically reduced.
+If market conditions were to change, we might attempt to re-negotiate the option or purchase contracts to achieve terms more consistent with market conditions.
 Such adjustments could include deferment, or reduction in or acceleration of lot takedown requirements and price concessions.
 If we were not successful in these re-negotiations, we might determine that a project is no longer feasible or desirable and cancel these contracts, usually resulting in the forfeiture of our option deposits and any associated capitalized pre-acquisition costs.